Skip to main content

 1. Go to Settings > Account > Authentication.

-Note: We recommend keeping email and password authentication enabled as a backup, even when SSO is active.
-This ensures you can still access Culture Amp if SSO encounters an issue.
+Note: We recommend keeping password authentication enabled as a backup, even when SAML/SSO is active.
+This ensures you can still access Culture Amp if SSO encounters an issue, and users who may not be added to your IdP still have a way to access the platform if needed.

 Troubleshooting